 Pregnancy disability leave may be triggered by “qualifying events” concerning the pregnancy, childbirth or other related conditions.

 An employer should be given 30 days notice before taking a pregnancy disability leave, or before a transfer or accommodation is to begin, if the need for the leave, transfer, or accommodation is foreseeable.
 If the approximate date or duration for the leave is not known, the employee must give notice as soon as she is able.
 Examples of this situation are the timing for an adoption or no knowledge of an actual due date.
 If the need for leave, transfer, or accommodation is not foreseeable, like in an emergency birth, an employer must be given notice as soon as possible.Returning to Work

 An employer is required to guarantee the same or a directly comparable position upon the employee’s return from pregnancy disability leave.
 The only circumstance in which an employer can deny the employee the same position is if it had to be eliminated due to layoffs or location closures.
 An employer is also required to provide the employee with a less hazardous or strenuous position if needed where such a position exists.
 The employer must also accommodate reasonable recommendations from a doctor.

 No one should be discriminated against because of pregnancy or because of a pregnancy-related disability.
-If you believe that you have been discriminated against because you are pregnant or disabled because of your pregnancy, contact us for a free consultation and let Hicks & Hicks fight for your workplace rights.
+If you believe that you have been discriminated against because you are pregnant or disabled because of your pregnancy, or if your employer has failed to provide you with reasonable accommodation, contact us for a free consultation and let Hicks & Hicks fight for your workplace rights.